 PENSERVCO will work closely with you and the financial advisor of your choice to efficiently set up a new plan or transition your existing plan from your current provider.
 We work with key personnel to streamline the tasks involved and to educate them regarding important aspects of the plan.
+We offer benchmark reviews in critical areas t

 A 401(k) plan allows employees to contribute a portion of their income to an employer sponsored retirement plan on a pre-tax basis.
 The employer may choose to contribute matching amounts into the plan.
 The employer can also use the plan to provide profit sharing contributions to all eligible employees.
 Highly compensated employee deferral and match contributions are limited by discrimination testing.